Menowapi/Menowapi/README.md

 - 👋 Hi, I’m @Menowapi from new jersey.
-I speak English and Spanish but mostly english.
+I speak English and Spanish
 - 👀 I’m interested in ... learning stuff
 - 🌱 I’m currently learning ... stuff
 - 💞️ I’m looking to collaborate on ... stuff